gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 ---
 layout: post
-title: Quantum Chromodynamics — The Violent Heart of Matter
+title: "Quantum Chromodynamics: The Violent Heart of Matter"
 date: 2025-03-02
-description: The theory of the strong nuclear force — asymptotic freedom, color confinement, instantons, and the deep mystery of why quarks can never be free.
+description: The theory of the strong nuclear force: asymptotic freedom, color confinement, instantons, and the deep mystery of why quarks can never be free.
 The most mathematically rich and least understood of the fundamental forces.
 tags: research-logs, physics, quantum, EN,
 ---